3thanF/Traffic-Flow-Prediction/README.md

 ## How to Use this Project
 1. Ensure you have Python, NumPy, Matplotlib, and Jupyter Notebook installed.
 2. Clone or download this repository to your local machine.
-3. Open the provided Jupyter Notebook (`TrafficFlowPrediction.ipynb`) in your Jupyter environment to start exploring the data and the model.
+3. Open the provided Jupyter Notebook (`Traffic-Flow-Prediction.ipynb`) in your Jupyter environment to start exploring the data and the model.

 ## Technologies Used
 - Python